-The nicotine strength for e-liquid is noted as the number of milligrams (mg) of nicotine per millilitre (ml) of liquid in a single bottle.
+The nicotine strength of e-liquids with nicotine is measured as the number of milligrams (mg) of nicotine per millilitre (ml) of liquid in a single bottle.

-Light cigarettes (e.g. Marlboro Gold, Superking Menthol or Lucky Strike Reds), contain approximately 0.7mg of nicotine in each cigarette, or 14 mg of nicotine per pack (0.7 mg x 20 cigarettes).
+Light cigarettes (e.g. Marlboro Gold, Superking Menthol or Lucky Strike Reds), contain approximately 0.7mg of nicotine in each cigarette, or 14 mg of nicotine per 20 pack (0.7 mg x 20 cigarettes).

-Ultra Light cigarettes (e.g. Silk Cut, Marlboro Menthol or Lucky Strike Silvers), contain approximately 0.4 mg of nicotine in each cigarette, or 8 mg of nicotine per pack (0.4 mg x 20 cigarettes).
+Ultra-Light cigarettes (e.g. Silk Cut, Marlboro Menthol or Lucky Strike Silvers), contain approximately 0.4 mg of nicotine in each cigarette, or 8 mg of nicotine per pack (0.4 mg x 20 cigarettes).

-This is not definitive, as other factors, such as the VG/PG ratio of your vape liquid, as well as your favourite flavour, can all have an effect on the nicotine hit.
+These are not definitive figures though.
+Other factors, such as the Vegetable Glycerin (VG) or Propylene Glycol (PG) ratio of your nicotine vape juice, as well as your favourite flavour, can all have an effect on the nicotine hit.

 If you consider yourself to be a very light or occasional smoker, start with 3 mg of nicotine.

 After a short time of vaping, most people feel comfortable enough to step down to the next strongest nicotine option.

-Zero-nic vaping is now extremely popular with many people.
-For ex-smoker who have vaped for a significant period of time, there can be a strong habitual association with the physical action of vaping; as well as the sensation of inhaling vapour and throat hit.
+For ex-smokers who’ve been vaping for a significant period of time, there can be a strong habitual association with the physical action of vaping; as well as the sensation of inhaling vapour and throat hit.

-Vaping a 0 mg e-liquid is therefore a solution which appeals to many people.
-The majority of vape liquids now have a zero nicotine option.
+Vaping a 0 mg e-liquid is, therefore, a solution which appeals to many people.
+The majority of vape liquids now have a zero-nicotine option.

 We are here to help you and we want to be sure that you know how to get the best from your e-liquid and vaping equipment.
-The e-liquid that we sell is TPD regulated, and chosen for its high quality ingredients.
+The e-liquid that we sell is TPD regulated and chosen for its high-quality ingredients.
 However, Vape Town cannot be held responsible for any side effects from unsuitable nicotine levels.